Breakthrough Treatment Slashes Virus Death Risk: Study - UrduPoint

 Last month a Britain-based team of researchers lead by the University of Oxford announced they had successfully reduced the risk of death among seriously ill patients by administering the commonly available steroid dexamethasone.

-Several countries have also issued the emergency authorization for treatment with anti-viral remdesivir.
+Several countries have also issued the emergency authorisation for treatment with anti-viral remdesivir.